A Ramsey-Tur\'an theory for tilings in graphs: Constructions

 \begin{defn} For $n\in N$ and $\eta>0$ let $G_0=G_0(\eta)$ be an $n$-vertex graph with a vertex partition $V(G_0)=X_1\cup X_2$ such that \begin{enumerate} \item[(i)] $|X_1|=\eta n$ and $G_0[X_1]$ is a clique, \item[(ii)] $G_0[X_1, X_2]$ is a complete bipartite graph, and \item[(iii)] $G_0[X_2]$ is an independent set. \end{enumerate} In other words, $G_0$ is simply an $n$-vertex clique with a clique of size $(1-\eta)n$ (on vertex set $X_2$) removed to leave an independent set. \end{defn}

 Next we give some sparse probabilistic constructions with desired properties, where we use $g(G), $ $\omega(G)$ to denote the length of a shortest cycle and the order of a largest clique in $G$, respectively.
-The first construction is essentially due to Erd\H{o}s~\cite{erdos1959graph}.
-As we consider bipartite holes (as opposed to independent sets) here, we give the details.
+The first construction is essentially due to Erd\H{o}s~\cite{erdos1959graph} and can be proven easily using the first moment method and alterations.

 \begin{lemma} For any constants $\alpha>0$, $k\in \mathbb{N}$ with $k\ge3$, for all sufficiently large $n$, there exists an $n$-vertex graph $G_1$ such that $\alpha^*(G_1)<\alpha n$ and $g(G_1)>k$.